dishonesthips/slackdblog/README.md

 * 🙉 single value push front -- we could treat only the very first reply in the thread as the value
 * 🐒 single value push back -- we could treat only the most recent reply in the thread as the value

 Those emojis aren't just for fun.
 We'll also need a way to store metadata with the keys to identify how to grab the coresponding values.
 For that, let's simply place the emojis after the key.
-And we aren't limited to just one emoji.
+And we aren't limited to just one emoji, we can have as much metadata as we want.
 SlackDB v0.1.0 supports constant, 🚯, and undeletable, ⚓, keys.

 <img src="key_example.png" width="360">

-Looks good so far.
+Looks good so far but if you're familiar with Slack's Web API, you may have already identified a potential annoyance with programatically posting messages to channels: you need the channel ID.
+It's not difficult to get a channel's ID but if you have to look up an ID every time you need to interact with the SlackDB library then it's gonna suck.
+SlackDB should obscure that from the user which is why it needs to maintain a map of channel names 'registered' with SlackDB and their coresponding IDs.
+This isn't difficult to implement with an OTP GenServer but what happens when my server goes down?
+I don't want to lose that map.
+Herein lies a chicken and egg problem.

+I need persistence to use SlackDB, a library that I made to solve for persistence.
+Luckily, I have SlackDB, a library that I made to solve for persistence.